mondoohq/chef-mondoo/README.md

 This repo includes a GitHub action "Supermarket Release", which can be manually triggered to perform a release.
 Before running this workflow make sure to do the following:
     - Update the metadata.rb file with the new version.
     - Update the CHANGELOG.md file to document the new release.
-    - Tag the repo for the new version and push the tag.

 ## Author